Two-stage Training of Graph Neural Networks for Graph Classification: Introduction

 \section{Introduction}

-With the pervasiveness of graph-structured data, graph representation learning has become an increasingly important task.
-Its goal is to learn meaningful embeddings (i.e., vector representations) of nodes and/or (sub)graphs.
-These embeddings can be used in various downstream tasks, such as node classification, link prediction, and graph classification.
+With the pervasiveness of graph-structured data, graph representation learning has become an important task.
+Its goal is to learn embeddings (i.e., vector representations) of nodes and/or (sub)graphs.
+These embeddings are used in various downstream tasks, such as node classification, link prediction, and graph classification.

 Metric learning is about learning distance between objects in a metric space.
-While it remains a difficult task to properly define an efficient metric measure directly based on graph topology, a common approach is to map the graphs into vectors in the Euclidean space and measure the distance between those vectors.
+While it remains a difficult task to properly define an effective metric measure directly based on graph topology, a common approach is to map the graphs into vectors in the Euclidean space and measure the distance between those vectors.
 In addition to satisfying the basic properties of metrics, this mapping is also expected to separate graphs of different classes to distinguishable clusters.

 Graph neural networks (GNNs) have received a lot of attention in the graph mining literature.
 Despite the challenge of applying the message-passing mechanism of neural networks to the graph structure, GNNs have proved successful in dealing with graph learning problems, including node classification ~\cite{velickovic2018graph,kipf2016semi}, link prediction~\cite{schlichtkrull2018modeling} and graph classification~\cite{zhang2018end,dai2016discriminative,duvenaud2015convolutional}.
-The common approach is to start from node features, allow information to flow between neighboring nodes and finalize the meaningful node embeddings.
+The common approach is to start from node features, allow information to flow among neighboring nodes and finalize the meaningful node embeddings.
 GNN models differ by the information-passing method and the objectives of the final embeddings.

 Graph classification involves separating graph instances of different classes and predicting the label of an unknown graph.
 This task requires a graph representation vector distinctive enough to distinguish graphs of different classes.
 The subtlety is how to combine the node embeddings into an expressive graph representation vector, and a number of approaches have been proposed.